 Mr T. makes his feature film debut in this movie.
 In the scene where Rocky is being honored with a statue, look at the first drum as the scene opens.
 On the drum is writen Mr. T. I had seen it when I first saw the movie, where it was clear to see, but if you look close even on the smaller screen you can still see it.

-The last word Mickey says before he dies is 'instinct'.
+The last words Mickey says before he dies are 'it hurts me'.

 Contributed by: Mani Motamed

 Everyone thinks that Rocky is driving a Ferrari Testarossa in the scene where he is driving around at night.
 It is actually a Maserati Bora.